CodeCraftsmanSandeep/everything_is_logical/OS/readme.md

                         - This matches lines which has pattern one or more "a"s followed by one or more "b"s.
                     - grep -E "ab*" filename
                         - This matches line which has pattern one 'a' followed by one (or) more 'b's
+        - kill
+            - the kill command is used to send signals to processes.
+Typically, it's used to terminate a process, but it can send various signals that instruct processes to behave in specific ways.
+The most common signal sent is SIGTERM (terminate), which asks a process to stop gracefully, and SIGKILL (kill), which forces a process to stop immediately.
+            - Commands:
+                - killall Safari
+                    - closses all open safari tabs
         - mount
             - "Mounting" refers to the process of making a storage device (such as a hard drive, SSD, USB drive, or network storage) accessible to the system by associating it with a directory (mount point).
             - When you mount a file system, the operating system can read and write data on the storage device.
 Without mounting, the OS doesn't have access to the device.